At Arthouse Hotel, some of our favourite rooms are those dedicated to films featuring iconic female movie stars and leading ladies of Hollywood.

 Sadly Judy had a long addiction with drugs and alcohol, which ultimately led to her death from a barbiturate overdose at the age of 47.

-Still celebrated today, Judy Garland was one of the greatest actresses with one of the most unique voices of our time.
+Still celebrated today, Judy Garland was one of the greatest female movie stars with one of the most unique voices of our time.

 Wizard of Oz Room